Xainza County: Climate

-Xainza has an extreme subarctic climate, bordering on polar.
-The climate of the county is typical of a plateau climate zone, with thin, cold air and a dry climate, with 279.1 days of frost per year on average.
+Xainza has a dry-winter subalpine climate (Köppen Dwc), bordering on alpine (ETH).
+The climate of the county is typical of a plateau climate zone, featuring thin, cold and dry air, with 279.1 mornings of frost per year on average.

-The average annual wind speed is 3.8 m/s (12.5 ft/s), the average annual temperature is 0.4 C, and the average annual precipitation is 298.6 mm.
+The average annual wind speed is 3.8 m/s, the average annual temperature is 0.4 C, and the average annual precipitation is 298.6 mm.